pwneu/pwneu/README.md

 docker compose up -d --build
 ```

-- The endpoints can be found at http://localhost:37100/scalar/v1.
+- The endpoints can be found at http://localhost:37100/scalar/v1 or http://localhost:37100/swagger/index.html.

 ### 📜 License